Salomon Brothers: Salomon Brothers during the 1980s

 In 1981, it was acquired by the commodity trading firm Phibro Corporation and became Salomon Inc. It was the reverse merger that enabled Gutfreund to take the company public.
 Gutfreund became the CEO of the company following the reverse merger.

 During the 1980s, Salomon was noted for its innovation in the bond market, selling the first mortgage-backed security, a hitherto obscure species of financial instrument created by Ginnie Mae.
 Shortly thereafter, Salomon purchased home mortgages from thrifts throughout the United States and packaged them into mortgage-backed securities, which it sold to local and international investors.
 Later, it moved away from traditional investment banking (helping companies raise funds in the capital market and negotiating mergers and acquisitions) to almost exclusively proprietary trading (the buying and selling of stocks, bonds, options, etc. for the profit of the company itself).
 Salomon had expertise in fixed income securities and trading based on daily swings in the bond market.

 The firm competed for the leveraged buyout of RJR Nabisco and the leveraged buyout of Revco stores (which ended in failure).

-In 1987, a New York Times report identified Salomon Brothers as in the top tier of firms along with Merrill Lynch, Morgan Stanley and Goldman Sachs.
-However, Salomon Brothers went through signficant turmoil during the year.
-In July, Lewis Ranieri, the firm's vice chairman and the head of the mortgage trading department was forced out.
-By September, Salomon stock had fallen by more than nine percent for the year due to trading losses in the bond market.
-The firm's largest shareholder, Bermuda-based Minorco controlled by Harry Oppenheimer, sought to sell its fourteen percent stake.
+In 1987, a New York Times report identified Salomon Brothers as one of the top firms, along with Merrill Lynch, Morgan Stanley, and Goldman Sachs.
+However, Salomon Brothers went through significant turmoil during the year.
+In July, Lewis Ranieri, the firm's vice chairman and the head of the mortgage trading department, was forced out.
+By September, Salomon's stock had fallen by more than 9% for the year due to trading losses in the bond market.
+The firm's largest shareholder, Bermuda-based Minorco, controlled by Harry Oppenheimer, sought to sell its 14% stake.
 Revlon owner Ronald Perelman, funded by Michael Milken of Drexel Burnham Lambert, expressed an interest in acquiring Minorco's 21.3 million shares worth $800 million.
 However, Salomon management, wary that Perelman sought more than Minorco's shares, sought the help of investor Warren Buffett to purchase the shares themselves by selling $700 million worth of convertible preferred stock to Buffett's firm Berkshire Hathaway and giving it two seats on the Salomon board.